alexanderfou/alexanderfou/README.md

   - 🎓 Graduated from Hunter College High School in June of 2023
-  - :canada: I will be majoring in Computer Engineering at McGill University
+  - :canada: Majoring in Computer Engineering at McGill University

 ---